Paciente8159/uCNC-modules/rpico_pio_encoder/README.md

 The fix was:

-- print the RP2350 virtual-index debug line when debug is enabled
+- print the RPico virtual-index debug line when debug is enabled
 - emit bounded catch-up virtual indexes instead of collapsing several slots into one hook
 - seed G33 feed from the normal encoder RPM / raw hardware counter, not from